High school - college level

 Microscale Gas Chemistry experiments - a well-organized compendium of safe experiments on 13 different gases, using 60-cc disposable syringes.
 (Bruce Mattson.
 Creighton Univ.)

-The visual organic chemistry laboratory.
-(Dan Straus, San Jose State U.) By using visual methods, i.e. photos and short animations, students gain visual familiarity with various organic chemistry lab techniques and set-up.
+The visual organic chemistry laboratory (Dan Straus, San Jose State U.) By using visual methods, i.e. photos and short animations, students gain visual familiarity with various organic chemistry lab techniques and set-up.
 It is recommended that this information be reviewed before the beginning of each lab period.

 DVAction is a database of digital video and images comprised of techniques and equipment used in the general chemistry laboratory.
 It is a free resource designed for instructors to aid in the development of multimedia materials for their courses.